GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Source code ==

+Gato GraphQL is open source, under the GPLv2 license.

 The source code for the plugin is in GitHub repo [GatoGraphQL/GatoGraphQL](https://github.com/GatoGraphQL/GatoGraphQL).

 The JavaScript source code for the blocks is under [layers/GatoGraphQLForWP/plugins/gatographql/blocks](https://github.com/GatoGraphQL/GatoGraphQL/tree/master/layers/GatoGraphQLForWP/plugins/gatographql/blocks).